ericsmacedo/harm-analysis/docs/source/index.rst

     total_noise_and_dist [dB]: -42.023784918366445

-The example below shows how to use the max_bw for cases where the fundamental is not the highest spectral component in the signal.
-For the example, we set max_bw to 5 kHz.
+The example below shows how to use the bw argument, for cases where the fundamental is not the highest spectral component in the signal.
+For the example, we set bw to 5 kHz.
+For this case, the metrics will only be calculated from 0 Hz to 5 kHz.

 .. plot:: tutorial/examples/run_shaped_noise_example.py
    :include-source: